-Although advanced protection methods typically require more work and coordination and are more expensive, the effort may result in savings in time and effort elsewhere.
-Such methods should be considered for materials and assemblies that are highly susceptible to wetting and very slow in drying, and/or will require costly remedial treatments once wetting occurs.
-Examples of advanced protection measures include:
+More advanced protection methods should be considered for materials and assemblies that are highly susceptible to wetting and very slow in drying, and/or will require costly remedial treatments once wetting occurs (e.g., Groups B2, C2 and D2).
+Although such a protection method typically requires more work and is more expensive, the effort may result in savings in time and costs elsewhere.
+Examples include:

-- > Purposely utilizing the shell of the building (e.g., floors, roof, walls) for protection - > Sealing all surfaces, such as by using a water repellent or a primer, for temporary protection - > Pre-installing temporary or permanent protective membrane on a member or on an assembly - > Using a temporary roof for partial or the entire construction (an example shown in Figure 10)
+- Purposely utilizing the shell of a building (e.g., floors, roof, walls) for protection, such as through sealing all joints by taping to protect the elements inside - Pre-installing temporary or permanent protective membranes on members or on assemblies - Using a temporary roof for partial or the entire construction (an example shown in Figure 10)